 How to Integrate & Implement 21st Century Education?

-The 21st century education movement is more than a decade old, yet the educators are finding it difficult to integrate the skills into the curriculum.
+The 21st century education movement is more than a decade old, yet educators are finding it difficult to integrate the skills into the curriculum.

 At “Zing Languages”, we have taken the first step towards it.
 The ultimate goal of learning a language is communication, so we developed language courses based on practical spoken language.
-The curriculum focusses on just 800 words used in the daily conversations and students get to interact with the native speakers to apply their learnings.
+The curriculum focuses on just 800 words used in the daily conversations and students get to interact with the native speakers to apply their learnings.

 Here are some tools to implement the 21st century education,